-CELE1111 Introduction to Electrical Trades
+Introduction to Electrical Trades

-In this course, students will analyze the fundamentals of electrical theory and the basic electrical circuits.
-They will examine the apprenticeship training process, as well as the various sectors and trade options in the electrical industry.
-In addition, they will apply knowledge of common practices in the electrical field based on the contents of the National Electrical Code.
+In this course, students will analyze electrical theory and basic electrical circuits.
+They will examine the guide for the apprenticeship training process and the characteristics of various sectors and trade options in the electrical industry.
+They will apply knowledge of common practices and materials used in the electrical field according to the National Electrical Code (NEC).

-CELE1112 Raceway Systems & Electrical Construction Drawings
+Raceway Systems & Electrical Construction Drawings